freshpaint-io/appsflyer-segment-android-plugin/Readme.md

 ## Identify

 When you `identify` a user, that user’s information is passed to AppsFlyer with `customer user Id` as AppsFlyer’s External User ID.
-Segment’s special traits recognized as AppsFlyer’s standard user profile fields (in parentheses) are:
+Freshpaint’s special traits recognized as AppsFlyer’s standard user profile fields (in parentheses) are:

 `customerUserId` (`Customer User Id`) <br>
 `currencyCode` (`Currency Code`)